vrivier/neural-network-from-scratch/README.md

 ### Data preprocessing

 The network only takes flat arrays as input, and MNIST data is 2D (28*28).
 I had to flatten the data using resize function from numpy.
 I also had a difficulty with the values contained in the MNIST data, that ranges between 0 and 255 for each pixel.
 Those high values were preventing the network from training, so I chose a threshold under which the pixel would be 0 and abose which the pixel would be 1.
-This debugged the training.
+This debugged the training. (normalizing by dividing all values by 255 would be a possible improvement)
 Finally, I encoded the labels as one-hot vectors instead of values from 0 to 9 to be in a multiclass classification paradigm.

 ### Hyperparameters